 That’s right.
 Paired with the right food, supplements double up the benefits of proper nutrition and give the body the help it needs to heal and strengthen itself.

 But nobody walks into GNC and grabs everything.
 For me, the gut is where I start because what isn’t absorbed is just expensive poop and piss.
 To enhance absorption, I recommend digestive enzymes as well as probiotics – minimum.
 Not all our food is absorbed, and diseases start in the gut (and it starts in the mind for humans).
 Enzymes help break down the food to increase the bio-availability of the nutrients, and the probiotics protect the gut from harmful bacteria and yeast, which it has the slightest chance, will cause your pet’s health to plunge into a vicious cycle.

 As long as it works

 At the end of the day, you’re a smart consumer.
 What really matters is that the food matches your primary objective.
-If you need a convenient food with the less hassle to provide them with the best benefits, then raw (and expensive) is the way to go.
-Contrary, finding a food that is agreeable to your pet immune system and taste buds relies on trial and error or with an exclusion diet plan.
+If you need convenient food with less hassle to provide them with the best benefits, then raw (and expensive) is the way to go.
+Contrary, finding a food that is agreeable to your pet’s immune system and taste buds relies on trial and error or with an exclusion diet plan.